Postgraduate Study in Psychology

 - Master of Science

-Psychology spans both science and humanities, as such students can begin their graduate or postgraduate studies with a Bachelor of Science or a Bachelor of Arts majoring in Psychology, before progressing onto advanced study.
-Some of our postgraduate students come from other disciplines and take a Graduate Diploma of Science (GradDipSc), which allows them to gain a firm foundation of undergraduate psychology knowledge.
-The GradDip if taken full time can be completed within one year and will allow entry into advanced study such as Honours or the Clinical Programme etc.
+Psychology spans both science and humanities, as such students can begin their studies with a Bachelor of Science or a Bachelor of Arts majoring in Psychology, before progressing onto advanced study.
+Some of our postgraduate students come from other disciplines and take a Graduate Diploma in Science, which allows them to gain a firm foundation of undergraduate psychology knowledge.
+The Graduate Diploma can be completed within one year and will allow entry into advanced study such as Honours or the Clinical Programme.

 A PhD is the highest degree offered by the School of Psychology.
 It is a research degree culminating in a thesis and usually takes three to four years of full time study to complete.